-Revenues from professional services primarily include consulting and courseware development services.
+Revenues from professional services primarily include consulting and content development services.
 Fees are based on the time and efforts involved, and revenue is recognized upon completion of performance milestones using the proportional performance method.

 The Company offers training services for clients to facilitate integration of its software solutions.
 Fees for training are based on the time and efforts of the personnel involved.
-Basic online training is generally included in the initial contract; however, incremental training is fee based and revenues are generally recognized upon completion of training services.
+Training revenues are generally recognized upon completion of training services.